DataWithMowa/Website_Performance_Python_Analysis/README.md

   <summary>Click to expand</summary>
   <br>

 Before starting the analysis, I cleaned and prepared the raw dataset using **Microsoft Excel** to ensure accuracy and consistency.
-Here’s what was done:
+You can find and download the "updated dataset" used in this analysis in the `Dataset/` directory  Here’s what was done:

 ### **1. Renaming Column Headers**
 - "Session primary channel group" → **"Marketing Channels"** (for clarity)